pablodecm/paper-inferno/paper/paper.md

 vary monotonically with the likelihood ratio.
-While the use of classifiers to learn a summary statistic can be effective and increase the discovery sensitivity, the simulations used to generate the samples for the classifier often depend on additional uncertain parameters (commonly referred as nuisance parameters).
+While the use of classifiers to learn a summary statistic can be effective and increase the discovery sensitivity, the simulations used to generate the samples which are needed to train the classifier often depend on additional uncertain parameters (commonly referred as nuisance parameters).
-These nuisance parameters are not of immediate interest but have to be accounted for in order to make quantitative statements about the model parameters based on the data.
-Classification-based summary statistics cannot easily account for these effects, so their inference power is degraded when these additional nuisances are finally taken into account.
+These nuisance parameters are not of immediate interest but have to be accounted for in order to make quantitative statements about the model parameters based on the available data.
+Classification-based summary statistics
+cannot easily account for those effects, so their inference power is degraded when nuisance parameters are finally taken into account.

-In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly optimises the expected amount of information about the subset of parameters of interest using simulated samples, by explicitly taking into account the effect of nuisance parameters.
+In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly optimises the expected amount of information about the subset of parameters of interest using simulated samples, by explicitly and directly taking into account the effect of nuisance parameters.
 In addition, the learned
 summary statistics can be used to build synthetic